bertis-prai/PrAI-frag/README.md

 <h2>How to Use</h2>
 <h4>Training</h4>
-if you want to reproduce the results in the manuscript just run <code>training.py</code> on console.<br>
+To reproduce the results in the manuscript just run <code>training.py</code> on console.<br>
-if you want to train with different data, make changes in the trianing file from the config.yaml.
+To train with different data, make changes in the trianing file from the config.yaml.
 Trianing file should be in the same format as the original csv file.
 </code></pre>
 Trained models will be saved in <code>logs/</code>.
 <br>
 <br>

 <h4>Inference</h4>
-To predict using the PrAI-frag, you can either use the webiste or use the provided <code>inference.py</code>.
+To predict using the PrAI-frag, either use the webiste or use the provided <code>inference.py</code>.
 The input file should be in the following format.
 <ul>
  <li>File type should be <code>*.csv</code></li>